Itamichan/vintage-earrings/README.md

 * [WebStorm](https://www.jetbrains.com/webstorm/) - used as local IDE for the front-end of this project.
 * [PyCharm](https://www.jetbrains.com/pycharm/) - used as local IDE for the back-end of this project.
-* [DataGrip](https://www.jetbrains.com/datagrip/) - used for local visualisation of our database.
 * [Heroku Postgres](https://elements.heroku.com/addons/heroku-postgresql) - used as our main database based on PostgreSQL.
 * [Heroku Papertrail](https://elements.heroku.com/addons/papertrail) - used for debugging and logging.
+* [Clous AMQP](https://elements.heroku.com/addons/cloudamqp) - used for handling of events.
 * [Git](https://git-scm.com/) - used for version control.
 * [Figma](https://www.figma.com/) - used for creation of wireframes.
 * [favicon.io](https://favicon.io/) - used for creation of the fav icon for the web page.